laurengarcia/url-metadata/README.md

   // `fetch` API cache setting for request
   cache: 'no-cache',

-  // `fetch` API mode (ex: 'cors', 'no-cors', 'same-origin', etc)
+  // `fetch` mode (ex: 'cors', 'same-origin', etc)
   mode: 'cors',

+  // max 10 redirects in the request chain
+  maxRedirects: 10,

-  // timeout in milliseconds, default is 10 seconds
+  // fetch timeout in milliseconds, default is 10 seconds
   timeout: 10000,

-  // maximum redirects in request chain, defaults to 10
-  maxRedirects: 10,

   // charset to decode response with (ex: 'auto', 'utf-8', 'EUC-JP')
   // defaults to auto-detect in `Content-Type` header or meta tag